 The college is authorized to enroll nonimmigrant alien students.
 In keeping with guidelines set by the United States Immigration and Customs Enforcement’s (ICE) Student and Exchange Visitor Program, the college requires international students to complete the same admissions process as any other student.
 A pre-application, including documentation of English proficiency and financial ability to pay, must be completed prior to the full application being made available to an international student.
 For any applicant whose secondary preparation has been in a country where English is not the principal language and/or who’s spoken English is not proficient, a TOEFL score (Test of English as a Foreign Language) must be submitted as documentation of English proficiency.
 The college code for this test is 4264.
 The minimum score accepted for the B.A. degree is 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
 In those countries where English is the primary language, the applicant must submit a SAT or ACT score instead of the TOEFL as documentation of English proficiency.

 International applicants who are in the United States on an R–1 visa are required to submit documentation from the organization in which the applicant is serving.
-This documentation indicates the organization is aware that the applicant will be attending college while in the U.S. Those applicants who have been granted refugee status should submit proper documentation to Life Pacific College.
+This documentation indicates the organization is aware that the applicant will be attending college while in the U.S. Those applicants who have been granted refugee status should submit proper documentation to Life Pacific University.

 Upon receipt of the pre-application and documentation of English proficiency, an application will be sent.
 When submitting this application the international student must also submit: